kudobuilder/kudo.dev/content/docs/comparison.md

 ### In Cluster Components

 KUDO requires a component installed in the cluster, like Helm v2 requires Tiller.
-This has been a controversial issue througout the community due to usability and security concerns.
+This has been a controversial issue throughout the community due to usability and security concerns.
 Because of these concerns, Helm v3, ksonnett, kustomize, etc, operate outside the cluster and thus only have the permissions of the person executing the command.
 KUDO and Helm v2 operate as cluster administrators.